 - Caffeine – The main sources of caffeine are coffee, tea, energy drinks, and pre-workout supplements.
 Its effect kicks in within 15-60 minutes after you take it and has been seen to improve performance (6).

-- Creatinine – Creatinine helps improve muscle power, strength, and endurance.
+- Creatinine – Creatinine can help improve muscle power, strength, and endurance.
 And it acts by generating more energy molecules (ATP) in your body, thereby preventing you from running out of fuel to do the exercises with precision and energy.
 You can have 2-5 grams of creatine monohydrate per day.
 However, consult your trainer/dietitian before taking it as higher doses can be fatal.

 - Branched Chain Amino Acids (BCAAs) – These refer to three amino acids – leucine, isoleucine, and valine.
 Scientists have found that taking BCAAs before and after exercise can help prevent muscle damage and promote muscle-protein synthesis (7).
+Research is still mixed, so please consult your trainer/dietitian before taking it.

 Many times, the supplement companies use a combination of these supplements and other nutrients to give the muscles required strength and power.
+However, always keep in mind that supplements are not regulated by the FDA and may not contain the amounts or ingredients listed on the bottle.
+Always look for a third party certification.

 Apart from foods and supplements, you also need the following.